awsdocs/amazon-emr-management-guide/doc_source/emr-studio-user-permissions.md

 The following intermediate user policy allows most EMR Studio actions, and lets a user create new Amazon EMR clusters using cluster templates\.

+**Important**
-This example policy does not include the `CreateStudioPresignedUrl` permission, which you must allow for a user when you use IAM authentication mode\. `CreateStudioPresignedUrl` assigns a user to the Studios that you specify in the corresponding `Resource` element of your permissions policy\.
+The example policy does not include the `CreateStudioPresignedUrl` permission, which you must allow for a user when you use IAM authentication mode\.
 For more information, see [Assign a user or group to an EMR Studio](emr-studio-manage-users.md#emr-studio-assign-users-groups)\.

-The policy uses `Condition` elements, which enforce tag\-based access control \(TBAC\) for the `"for-use-with-amazon-emr-managed-policies": "true"` tag\.
-The same TBAC is defined in the example service role for EMR Studio\.
+The example policy includes `Condition` elements to enforce tag\-based access control \(TBAC\) so that you can use the policy with the example service role for EMR Studio\.
 For more information, see [Create an EMR Studio service role](emr-studio-service-role.md)\.

-To modify the example permissions policy, use the following guidelines:
-+ Replace *<region>* with the code of the AWS Region associated with the Studio\.
-+ Replace *<aws\-account\-id>* with the ID of the AWS account associated with the Studio\.
-+ Replace *<your\-emr\-studio\-service\-role>* with the name of your EMR Studio service role\.

 ```
 {